Understanding the Simple Conversion: 1 kg Water to Liters

 -

 Salinity: Seawater, containing dissolved salts, is denser than pure water.
 The presence of dissolved substances increases the mass of a given volume, thus changing the density.
-Therefore, 1 kg of saltwater will occupy a smaller volume than 1 kg of pure water.
+Because of this, 1 kg of saltwater will occupy a smaller volume than 1 kg of pure water.

 -